the-cocktail/omniauth-bbva/README.md

 # Omniauth BBVA

 This gem contains an OAuth2 strategy for BBVA API MARKET.
-It is based in the generic omniauth-oath2.
+It is based on [omniauth](https://github.com/intridea/omniauth).

 ##### How to use in Rails:
 - Add bbva provider to your config/omniauth.rb